syamdev/django-project/README.md

 - Learn how Django connects to the database and stores data in it
 - Learn about QuerySet & Django shell
 - Learn about objects: view, create, filter, order

+## Dynamic data in templates
+- Connect models and templates